Sangeeta-App/node-sdk/README.md

 # node-sdk
-The official software development client for interacting with the Sangeeta API.
+The official Node JS client for interacting with the Sangeeta API.